 When you’re at your most stressed out during the day — say after dropping the kids off at school or when you have a big assignment due to your boss by noon – take a few minutes to watch a funny video.

-I have a few movies on my phone, and anytime I’m feeling down after work, I take a few minutes to watch one of them to cheer myself up.”
+I have a few movies on my phone, and anytime I’m feeling down after work, I take a few minutes to watch one of them cheer me up.”

 9. Variate your vocabulary